-On television and in films, the average woman will end up wearing a diamond engagement band that her fiancée flashed at them while proposing on bent knee.
+On television and in modern day films, the typical woman will end up wearing a diamond engagement band that her fiancée flashed at them while proposing on a bent knee.

-Those of us who live in the real world have amazingly varied tastes and personalities, and it’s important to choose a ring that’s best suited to the bride’s individuality.
-One bride might love all things frilly and floral and might do well with a curlicued poesy ring, while another’s admiration for vintage design would best suit an antique Art Deco engagement ring.
+Those of us who live in the real world have varied tastes and personalities, and it’s important to choose a ring that’s best suited to the bride’s individuality.
+One person might love all things frilly and floral and might do well with a curlicued poesy ring, while another woman’s admiration for vintage designs would best suit an antique Art Deco engagement ring.

-Whether you’re picking out a ring for yourself, or you’re looking for a ring for your special someone, there are countless styles available out there: every bride is unique, and her engagement ring should be too.
+Whether you’re picking out a ring for yourself or looking for a ring for your special someone, there are countless of styles available to please everyone.
+The bottomline is, every bride is unique and her engagement ring should be too.

-For truly awesome looking vintage ring designs, this is a resource you will be interested to check out.
+For awesome looking vintage ring designs, this is a resource you want to check out as well.

-Made of 18k white gold, this delicate, feminine ring is covered in swirling scroll patterns, with tiny diamonds set in the band, as well as on the top.
-Doesn’t it look like something that the girls from Downton Abbey would fall in love with?
-Every angle has little details to admire, and it would be ideal for a few simple words to be inscribed on the inner band.
+Made of 18k white gold, this feminine ring is covered in swirling scroll patterns.
+It showcases tiny diamonds that are set within the band and at the top of the setting.
+When viewed from various angles, the ring always has little details for you to admire and it would be ideal for a few simple words to be inscribed on the inner band.

 Perfect for: Jane Austen fans, avid knitters, and lovers of silk, lace, and velvet.

 Not ideal for: mountain bikers, Picasso enthusiasts, welders, acid jazz musicians.